-- ➤ do not understand any part of the study units or the assignments. - ➤ have difficulty with the self-assessment exercises. - have any question or problem with an assignment or with your tutor's comments on an assignment.
+- You do not understand any part of the study or assigned readings. - You have difficulty with the self-tests or activities. - You have a question or problem with an assignment, with your tutor's comments or with the grading of an assignment.